Martyndmit/Portfolio.v1/README.md

 # Portfolio.v1
-Here is te links for the projects for some clarity https://github.com/Martyndmit/movie-ranking https://github.com/Martyndmit/Birthday-invite
+Here is the links for the projects for some clarity https://github.com/Martyndmit/movie-ranking https://github.com/Martyndmit/Birthday-invite
 May be updated in the near future